mxenabled/mx-platform-csharp/docs/SpendingPlanApi.md

             var userGuid = USR-fa7537f3-48aa-a683-a02a-b18940482f54;  // string | The unique id for a `user`.
             var spendingPlanGuid = SPL-e5f9a5bd-c5b3-4901-bdc0-62119b9db262;  // string | The unique ID for the `spending_plan`.
             var iterationItemGuid = SII-a4dc1549-da28-1245-9c9c-53eee4cdfbe3;  // string | The unique ID for the `iteration_item`.
-            var spendingPlanIterationItemCreateRequestBody = new SpendingPlanIterationItemCreateRequestBody(); // SpendingPlanIterationItemCreateRequestBody | Iteration item object to be updated with required parameter (iteration_item_guid)
+            var spendingPlanIterationItemCreateRequestBody = new SpendingPlanIterationItemCreateRequestBody(); // SpendingPlanIterationItemCreateRequestBody | Iteration item to be updated with required parameter (planned_amount)

             try
             {